databendlabs/databend/website/blog/2023-09-10-databend-weekly-110.md

 ### Using Databend Python Binding in Jupyter Notebook

-Databend provides Python Binding, allowing you to access Databend without deploying a instance.
-Its DataFrames can also be easily converted to Polars and Pandas formats, making it convenient for integration with data science tools.
+Databend provides Python Binding, allowing you to access Databend's features without deploying a Databend instance.
+Its DataFrames can also be easily converted to the Polars and Pandas formats, facilitating integrations with common data science tools.

-Just execute the following command to install:
+To use the Databend Python Binding, simply run the following command to install the library:

 ```bash
 pip install databend